Alumni News

 Jennifer Flanagan ’12 hit the ground running after graduating with a B.A. cum laude from Bates College in May of 2012.

-Three weeks after moving to NYC from outside Boston, she join The New Mercury Theatre Company, where not only did she star in Chip Bolcik’s Mike and Dana, but became NMT’s company manager.
+Three weeks after moving to NYC from outside Boston, she joined The New Mercury Theatre Company, where not only did she star in Chip Bolcik’s Mike and Dana, but became NMT’s company manager.
 Jen is an original member of NMT’s The Usual Suspects Improv Troupe and performs with them regularly throughout the city.

 She received her acting training from The Eugene O’Neill National Theatre Institute in Waterford, Connecticut.
 She is very excited to have been in Chip Bolcik’s award winning play The Blizzard.
 She was a Best Actress Nominee at the Strawberry One Act Festival for her roll in that production.